 As the Black Hawk begins its mission, the crew settle into a routine.
 Fighter pilots inspect their fighters and run simulations.
 The Security department meets to implement new policies and procedures designed to prevent further spies from manipulating and sabotaging the Black Hawk.
 Flight Control plots a course throughout the surrounding sectors to establish several patrol routes.
 Captain Geisler continues his tradition of conducting surprise inspections throughout the ship, renews physical and tactical certifications, and meets with many of the department heads, including the ship's new Chief Engineer and new Chief Counselor.

 Lieutenants Kemm and Ryler soon discover evidence of temporal tampering aboard the Black Hawk, indicated by a rusted support bracing in the secondary life support systems.
+Lt.
+Commander Djinx is looped into the investigation, which is expanded to reveal additional areas of tampering throughout the ship, including rusted escape pod clamps and a rotting gel pack in a science lab.
+The ship also picks up a distress call from a civilian scientist whose most recent experiment runs awry.

 Routine operations and investigates force the crew to settle into a mundane and uneventful lifestyle, the first the crew has had since before entering the Finnean Convergence Zone.